 The editor actions are undoable through an unlimited number of Undo/Redo steps.
 The undo buffer is cleared by a save action.

 The Settings dialog applies to all supported diagram types.
-It can be invoked at any time from the Settings icon on the toolbar:
+It can be invoked at any time

 The General tab of Settings dialog offers several different options.
 The Horizontal direction applies to flowcharts only.
 Changes to most of the options will not affect the earlier design work.